LukasBlohm/languagermobile/README.md

 ### Explorer and Vocab

 The first two modules allow / require the use of custom .csv files that store the data.
-The app automatically handles such files if they are placed in the `data_inputs/` directory.
+The app automatically handles such files if they are placed in the `data` directory.
 These files should contain columns for the expressions of each language, e.g. `FR` and `EN` for French and English expressions.
 Multiple such files can be supplied at the same time; the one to work with can be selected / switched while using the app.

 ## Installation